zephinzer/docker-image-alpine-node-internal-use-example/README.md

 An open-sourced, minimal, tested, extensible, customisable and self-updating Node image.

+This image is a base image with Alpine Linux, Node and Yarn that has been designed for open-source with options to migrate over to a closed-source internal environment.

 ## TL;DR : Use It

 Use this in a Dockerfile (with `__TAG_ID__` set to a [Tag as listed on Docker Hub](https://hub.docker.com/r/zephinzer/alpine-node/tags/))